Delicious Russian-Style Pan Fried Hamburger Recipe

 This hamburger recipe, however, puts the shame to regular hamburgers, with a much more delicate, soft, and succulent blend of meat, with a delectable variety of herbs and spices, as well as onion, which is added in and which gives it a much more complete, delicate, and appetizing flavor.
 Afterward, when pan-fried it produces an even more wonderful burger, one which is further improved as butter seeps into it and gives it a rich flavor.
 Although it takes some time to prepare, the result is well worth it.

 Personally I found that it worked entirely on its own to eat it without condiments, but tomatoes did make for a thoroughly superb accompaniment, and of course, leafy vegetables like lettuce probably would too.
+A fried egg can help make it richer, but the hamburger already is so vibrant that it can be lost in it.
 Onions, however, are probably unnecessary as there is already much in the way of this ubiquitous vegetable found within.

 This recipe is adapted from Please to the Table, The Russian Cookbook, by Anya von Bremzen, which never fails to give thoroughly superb recipes.
 In Russian, the name of these delicious patties is "kotleti."